Palazzina Appiani: The Hall of Honor

-The Frieze by Monticelli
+Frieze by Monticelli

 The frieze is reportedly inspired by the work "Roman antiquities" written by Dionysius of Halicarnassus in the I° century b.c. under the emperor August.
 The work is about a ritual parade, from the capitol to the forum and maximum cycle.
 It frames the whole ceiling, showing a unique parade divided into different scenes, one for each wall, allowing a continuous narration.

 The artist not only made references to Rome and the Emperor but also to Greek mythology.
 One of the subjects is the Panathenaic Games, which was the most important festival in the Athenian calendar and was composed of games and ritual activities hosted in honor of the goddess Athena.
 The festival culminated in a solemn procession in which young girls carried the goddess's robe to the Pantheon, the temple dedicated to her on the Acropolis.
 The Panathenaic Games were symbols of unity for all Athenian citizens from a political point of view and so the artist, through this representation wanted to exalt Napoleon's greatness as well as his political power.

 On the long side of this frieze, from the left, are shown the magistrates, wearing a laurel wreath and having a roll in their hand, then the Litters, bearers of the littoral Fasces, that anticipate in the procession the Victimils, wearing an apron which covered them from the belly to the knees.
 They brought sacrificial animals (as ox, bull, goat, and boar) to kill them in honor of the Gods.
 These characters are followed by characters bearing beggar offerings, candelabras, baskets, and birds in a cage.

 The next figures in the procession are àuguri, priests who had to interpret Gods' will by watching the birds flying and inspecting their internal organs.
 These are followed by bearers with incense and camilli (boys, sons of aristocrats), identified by their short tunic, who assisted bearing incense and jugs.
 In the middle of the ritual parade, is the celebrant, shown as a commander with embers.
 The whole procession is symmetric, and terminates on the long side with camilli and musicians with flutes, horns, and lyre.
 On the right are shown bearers of incense and offerings of gold and silver.
 These are followed by vestals (female figures), bearing offerings and garlands.